CypherGuy/Noodles-wrapper/README.md

 Quota:
 ------
-Due to recent spamming incidents, quotas were added to stop the API from going down.
-The free tier is below.
+Due to recent spamming incidents, quotas were added to stop the API from going down from abuse.
+The rates are shown below:

 **Default free tier**
 * 1 request per second